Young Scholars Program in Discrete Mathematics

 The cost of the program is $4,200; which includes tuition, materials, housing, and meals from Monday morning to Friday afternoon each week.

-A limited number of scholarships will be available for students in need.
+A limited number of scholarships will be available for students in need; international students are not eliglible for scholarships.

 How to Apply